Choomai/The-Murk-stealer/README.md

 ---

 ### 🔨Building(manually)
+⚠I recommended create a virtual enviorment first before doing anything.

 **Configuring**

-Foremost, download the source code.
+Download the source code.
 Then go to `The Murk\preferences` dir and rename `defaultConfig.py` to `config.py` and open it in any text editor.
 There you'll see some vars, here is an explanation of them:

 > * `enableFileGrabber`
 >